Global Strategy

 • Literature

 The required readings in this course will consist of a selection of articles.
-A list will be published upon course start.
-Students are responsible for retrieving the articles.
-Instructions and details for retrieving the case texts will be provided in due time.
+A list of these articles will be published upon course start in Canvas (Leganto).

 • Permitted Support Material